lightbend/kalix-jvm-sdk/maven-java/kalix-maven-archetype-event-sourced-entity/src/main/resources/archetype-resources/README.md

 > Note: if you're looking to use Google Pub/Sub, see comments inside [docker-compose.yml](./docker-compose.yml)
 > on how to enable a Google Pub/Sub emulator that Kalix proxy will connect to.

-With both the proxy and your application running, any defined endpoints should be available at `http://localhost:9000`.
+With both the proxy and your service running, any defined endpoints should be available at `http://localhost:9000`.
 In addition to the defined gRPC interface, each method has a corresponding HTTP endpoint.
 Unless configured otherwise (see [Transcoding HTTP](https://docs.kalix.io/java-protobuf/writing-grpc-descriptors-protobuf.html#_transcoding_http)), this endpoint accepts POST requests at the path `/[package].[entity name]/[method]`.
 For example, using `curl`:

 ```shell
 > curl -XPOST -H "Content-Type: application/json" localhost:9000/${package}.MyServiceEntity/GetValue -d '{"entityId": "foo"}'